DeepSeek V4 Prompt Engineering: What Actually Works in Production

-This post covers five techniques that consistently delivered 30-50% accuracy improvements on both Deepseek R1 (reasoning) and V3 (instruction-following) models.
-Each technique has before/after examples you can run against the API today.
+This post covers techniques that delivered measurable accuracy improvements on V4.
+Each has before/after examples you can run against the API today.

 Before (generic):